 What Future Dates Can You Buy Disney World Tickets Until?

-At this moment, you can buy Disney World Tickets through December 31, 2023.
-Tickets for 2024 trips will be available on May 31, 2023, right around the same time as it was for the sale of 2023 tickets.
+At this moment, you can buy Disney World Tickets through December 31, 2024.
+Tickets for 2024 trips went on sale on May 31, 2023, right around the same time as it was for the sale of 2023 tickets.

 Disney World Ticket Types/Tiers